javadev/underscore-java/README.md

 Java 11 and later or [Java 17](https://github.com/javadev/underscore-java17)

 ## Installation

-Include the following in your `pom.xml` for Maven:
+To configure your Maven project, add the following code to your pom.xml file:

 ```xml
 <dependencies>